Custom Expression Editor

 Quick Tip

-You can see the supported functions anytime by clicking the info button as shown below:
+You do not have to memorize the function names.
+You can see the full list of supported functions at any time by clicking the info button, shown below:

 Inline help panel for the Custom Expression editor showing supported syntax, operators, and the names of mathematical functions available in expressions.